Save for later ❤

 The town of Port Fairy is a must see for anyone heading along the Great Ocean Road towards Adelaide.
 A pretty town with lovely houses and a historic atmosphere.
 There’s plenty to explore, from galleries and cafés, to the nearby natural attractions.

-For and in depth travellers guide to road trips along the Great Ocean Road in Victoria, visit this post by RED AS VELVET
+For an in depth travellers guide to road trips along the Great Ocean Road in Victoria, visit this post by RED AS VELVET

 Korumburra is fast becoming an essential stop while driving through Gippsland.
 There’s brewery’s, op shops and notable cafes like The Borough Dept Store.
 Priding itself with a sustainable ethos, supporting local growers and producers, ‘The Borough’ aims ‘for the highest quality in everything (they) do’.
 The unique name comes from the former real department store, Parry’s residing in the building.

 This is not only one of the best cafés in Victoria, but is also a cake shop, creamerie, wine store and weekly market.
 Ensure to stop in before this area of Gippsland becomes too popular!

 Related post: Best festivals Australia!